Solidesphere/vscode-profile/README.md

 # vscode-profile
-this my vscode profile (configuration) 🐱‍🏍
+this is my vscode profile (configuration) 🐱‍🏍